How to Get Funding for Your Care Home | Rangewell

 At Rangewell, we have helped a number of business owners set up care homes and have helped arrange suitable funding.

 In many cases, this will include ‘jigsaw’ loans, a package of funding made up of the most appropriate funding for each purpose.
 This type of funding could include a commercial mortgage to fund the property purchase, a secured loan, to fund the refurbishment and conversion work, and asset finance to provide equipment, fixtures and fittings.

-In addition, it may be necessary to arrange working capital finance to provide short-term cash to help the business during its first few months, until you are able to achieve a level of occupancy that will cover all the operational costs you may face.
+In addition, it may be necessary to arrange working capital finance to provide short-term cash to help the business during its first few months until you are able to achieve a level of occupancy that will cover some or all the operational costs you may face.

 At Rangewell, we can work with you to search the entire lending market for the funding you need and help you set up a deal that could help you put your plans to work.
 Get in touch today to start your loan application.